Mute-Publishing/Archive/getting-started-guide.md

 In setting up the use of Collaborative Bibliographies using Zotero service we'll cover these three items, all you need to set you on your way;

-+ Adding a Mute magazine article
++ adding a Mute magazine article
-+ Adding an external source, in this case a book, but it could be anything
++ adding an external source, in this case a book, but it could be anything
-+ Adding a comment
++ adding a comment

 ### A. Join the Mute Zotero Group